 Doom: A Brief History on Super-Villain Team-Ups by Jerry Whitworth

 In the pages of Scott Snyder’s Justice League series, the proper Legion of Doom is finally making its way to the primary continuity of DC Comics.
 Finding its start in 1978’s Challenge of the Super Friends, the Legion of Doom is likely the most iconic and best-known super-villain team that interestingly enough never translated into the comics quite like its animated counterpart until now.
 Of course, the Legion of Doom was not the first super-villain team to combat the Justice League.
 The precursor to the Justice League of America in the Justice Society of America faced a team of foes known as the Injustice Society in 1947.
 Later, some of those villains teamed with Justice League enemies to form the Crime Champions in 1963.
 Earth-Two’s Wizard, Icicle, and Fiddler aligned with Earth-One’s Felix Faust, Dr. Alchemy, and Chronos to exchange identities and foes to get the better of the other world’s superhero team.
 This prompted the first team-up between the League and Society to defeat their assembled enemies.
-In time, the League would face an organized threat from their own cast of rogues but in a rather bizarre manner.
+But prior to that, the League faced an organized threat from their own cast of rogues.

 In very much the same way the Legion of Doom was formed in the cartoon by Lex Luthor as a direct response to the Justice League, the post-Crisis Luthor formed the Injustice Gang as part of his escalating tensions with Superman and his new super-team.
 Luthor’s Gang was very much more in the mold of the Legion and counted the Joker, Circe, Mirror Master, Dr. Light, Ocean Master, and the enslaved Saturnian Jemm in his service.
 Something of an anti-Justice League, the group failed and the ancient weapon of the Old Gods Mageddon manipulated Luthor into forming a second Gang of individual League threats in Queen Bee, Prometheus, and the General.
 The Injustice Gang has been adapted across several television series and video games.
 Some months after the Gang debuted, another League villain founded her own team of criminals.